kristinemlarson/gnssrefl/README_invsnr.md

 [David Purnell](https://purnelldj.github.io/).
 It reads the inputs from the <code>gnssrefl</code> package (SNR files).
 It also does the L1, L2, and L5 frequencies and the GPS, Galileo, and Glonass constellations.

-The <code>gnssrefl</code> **REFL_CODE** environment variable must be set.
-This variable is used for storage of the SNR files and the inputs to the analysis strategy.

 You might notice that the Lomb Scargle Periodogram (LSP) results from this software are different than <code>gnssir</code>.
 In some locations you might see relatively large outliers. *This is to be expected.*
 This code uses the LSP results as a starting place - the quality control applied